incyclesoftware/azure-tandem-containers-exercises/002-KubernetesInAzureDevOps/Student/04-runcontainers.md

 These manifests being in source control means that there is a single source of truth describing how your containers run -- they are versioned, repeatable, and can easily be rolled back or rolled forward!

+- First, you'll need to make a tiny change to your Kubernetes manifests (located in the `content-web/deploy/content-web-deploy.yml` and `content-api/deploy/content-api-deploy.yml` files.)
+  - You'll need to update the ACR path for your image to point to your ACR. i.e. `image: myacr.azurecr.io/content-web`

-Simply open `variables.user.yml` and set `deployAfterBuild` to true for both projects' pipelines, then commit the change.
+- Then, to turn deployment on, simply open `variables.user.yml` and set `deployAfterBuild` to true for both projects' pipelines, then commit the change.
 You should see a build kick off immediately.

 ## Success Criteria